 Highrise Social Services Program — staff work in 40 of the Minneapolis Public Housing Authority apartment buildings to provide case management, information and referral and group services to residents who are age 60 and older and/or are disabled.

 Hmong Elder Connections — offers positive cultural, educational and social experiences for seniors of the Hmong community to help preserve their physical and emotional health and well-being.

-Park ElderCenter — a welcoming, comfortable community center that offers a wide range of services to support the health and independence of older adults.
+Park ElderCenter - community center offers a wide variety of programs, services and volunteer opportunities that support the health and independence of older adults.

-Protective Services — provides telephone consultation, information and assistance, referral, and multi-dimensional assessments to adults having difficulty with financial management or personal decision-making or who are in need of guardian and/or conservator services.
+Protective Services — provides telephone consultation, information and assistance, referral for family or professional caregivers and multi-dimensional assessments to adults having difficulty with financial management or personal decision-making or who are in need of guardian and/or conservator service.

 RSVP (East Central Minnesota — Mora, MN) — identifies volunteer opportunities for its members, who are age 55 and over, that meet their individual skills, interests, schedule and geographic availability.